-Formative Assessment process used by teachers can help them determine what their students are not learning, giving them the ability to adjust their teaching – in the moment- and to move all learners forward.
-Embedding formative assessment dimensions in everyday teaching is a research based practice to improve individual student learning.
+The formative Assessment process used by teachers can help them determine what their students are not learning, giving them the ability to adjust their teaching – in the moment- and to move all learners forward.
+Embedding formative assessment dimensions in everyday teaching is a research-based practice to improve individual student learning.

 Effective use of the formative assessment process requires students and teachers to integrate and embed the following practices in a collaborative and respectful classroom environment:

 Clarifying learning goals and success criteria within a broader progression of learning;